John Vincent Atanasoff: Early life and education

 Atanasoff was born on October 4, 1903, in Hamilton, New York to an electrical engineer and a school teacher.
 Atanasoff's father, Ivan Atanasov, was of Bulgarian origin, born in 1876 in the village of Boyadzhik, close to Yambol, then in the Ottoman Empire.
-While Atanasov was still an infant, his own father was killed by Ottoman soldiers after the Bulgarian April Uprising.
-In 1889, Atanasov immigrated to the United States with his uncle.
-Atanasoff's father later became an electrical engineer, whereas his mother, Iva Lucena Purdy (of mixed French and Irish ancestry), was a teacher of mathematics.
-Young Atanasoff's ambitions and intellectual pursuits were in part influenced by his parents, whose interests in the natural and applied sciences cultivated in him a sense of critical curiosity and confidence.
+While Ivan Atanasov was still an infant, his own father was killed by Ottoman soldiers after the Bulgarian April Uprising.
+In 1889, Ivan immigrated to the United States with his uncle.
+John's father later became an electrical engineer, whereas his mother, Iva Lucena Purdy (of mixed French and Irish ancestry), was a teacher of mathematics.

 Atanasoff was raised in Brewster, Florida.
+Young Atanasoff's ambitions and intellectual pursuits were in part influenced by his parents, whose interests in the natural and applied sciences cultivated in him a sense of critical curiosity and confidence.
 At the age of nine, he learned to use a slide rule, followed shortly by the study of logarithms, and subsequently completed high school at Mulberry High School in two years.
 In 1925, Atanasoff received his Bachelor of Science degree in electrical engineering from the University of Florida.

 He continued his education at Iowa State College and in 1926 earned a master's degree in mathematics.
 He completed his formal education in 1930 by earning a PhD in theoretical physics from the University of Wisconsin–Madison with his thesis, The Dielectric Constant of Helium.
 Upon completion of his doctorate, Atanasoff accepted an assistant professorship at Iowa State College in mathematics and physics.